San Antonio Spurs vs. Philadelphia 76ers Pick

 There is one thing that San Antonio does better than anyone else in the NBA: shoot the three-pointer.
 At the moment, the Spurs splash an incredible 40.4% of their attempts from beyond the arc.
 Moreover, the Spurs are ranked second in the league in free-throw shooting.
 Traditionally a fundamentally sound basketball organization, the Spurs have been uber-efficient from the charity stripe hitting 81.5% of their attempts.
 The Spurs should be able to make the most of their opportunities against a Philadelphia 76ers team that is 28th in the NBA in opponent field goal percentage at 77.8%.

 Bovada Sportsbook launched in 2001.
 From the beginning, priority was given to the user experience.
 Most online sportsbooks used one of three out of the box software platforms for their user interface.
 Bovada spent millions creating its own from the ground up.
 Its support team was also a focus and offer bettors what they wanted.
-They were one of the first bookmakers to publish golf odds and golf prop bets like individual matchups.
-It was so good and friendly, that customers would routinely call to chat about the games when they didn’t really need any assistance.
+They were one of the first bookmakers to publish NASCAR odds and driver prop bets like individual matchups.
+It was so good and friendly, that customers would routinely call to chat about the races when they didn’t really need any assistance.
 Bovada eventually had to incorporate limiting casual conversation into their employee training because players enjoyed using customer service for the social element.
-To this day, Bovada remains focused on a fun experience for their bettors.
-That includes simple bonus plans like the current offer of 50% CASH Bonus to start the football season.
+To this day, Bovada remains focused on a fun experience for their NASCAR bettors.
+That includes simple bonus plans like the current offer of 50% CASH Bonus to start your race betting.

 Can Philadelphia Muscle Out Another Win?